 - Consider scalability and flexibility: Choose a SaaS product that can accommodate your future growth and adapt to changing business needs.

-- Customer support and service: Assess the level of customer support provided, including availability, response time, and the support channels available.
+- Customer support and service: Assess the level of customer support provided, including availability, response time, and available support channels.

 - Consider user feedback: Look for testimonials, case studies, and reviews from existing customers to gauge their satisfaction and experiences with the product.